netanelrevah/pyvalkey/README.md

 * KEYS
 * APPEND

+in the future:
+* more commands
+* support for multiple client using asyncio loop instead of thread per client

-i want to add more in the future, you are invited to help :)
+you are invited to help :)